sartajsw/sartajsw/README.md

 - 🧠 Neuromorphic computing
 - 💻 RISC V simulator in C++

-Here are some fun facts about me:
-- 🔭 I'm an avid learner
-- 📚 I enjoy reading.
-- 🏀 I play basketball
-- 🎸 I play guitar

 📫 How to reach out to me:
 - Email - swsartaj@gmail.com
 - Linkedin - https://www.linkedin.com/in/sartaj-singh-wariah/